America's Most Historic Prison

 Hours of Operation

-Eastern State Penitentiary Historic Site is currently open Wednesday through Monday from 10:00 am to 5:00 pm.
+Eastern State Penitentiary Historic Site is currently open every Wednesday through Monday from 10:00 am to 5:00 pm.
 The historic site is closed on Tuesdays.

 Become a Member